ReeceGilbert/Nearoh-Coding-Language/README.md

 ## Runtime Foundation and Tooling Milestone

-Nearoh now supports real multi-feature programs, expanded native built-ins, file I/O, multi-file execution through a tracked import system, golden-output regression tests, expected-failure tests, and an early native IDE shell built from scratch in C with Win32/GDI.
+Nearoh now supports real multi-feature programs, expanded native built-ins, file I/O, multi-file execution through a tracked import system, golden-output regression tests, expected-failure tests, heap-allocated lexical environments, escaped closures, shared mutable container identity, cycle-safe printing, a non-moving mark-and-sweep garbage collector, and an early native IDE shell built from scratch in C with Win32/GDI.

 The language can run larger examples from the command line or from the IDE, inspect tokens and AST output, execute classes and object systems, mutate lists and dictionaries, use built-in utility functions, read and write files, import other `.nr` files, detect circular imports, skip duplicate imports, and report runtime errors with source-aware file/line/column diagnostics.